nuprl/MultiPL-E/index.md

 OpenAI Codex on C++ with the HumanEval benchmarks.
 So that you can run it quickly it quickly on a single machine, we will only fetch 20 completions per problem.
 We suggest C++ because you probably already have a C++ compiler on your machine.
-But, you can substiute it with any language that we support.
+But, you can substitute it with any language that we support.
 Later, we'll show you how to add support for other languages and evaluate other models.